mschulthoff/fleetcast/README.md

 European Emissions Trading Scheme (ETS)
 Various national studies on fleet transition

+KBA data cannot be shared as raw data, as it is under an NDA.
+For data, which is derived from KBA, contact the authors.

 # Contributing
 Contributions are welcome!
 To propose changes:
 Fork the repository.